redtexts/texts/laguerresociale_1978_question_state.md

 have as their objective the management of a particular zone, to organise factories, associated groups of producers and their mutual association.

-Councillism does not make a critique of the economy and of politics as such, as separated activities: its point of departure is the need to produce, and to organise this production.
+Councilism does not make a critique of the economy and of politics as such, as separated activities: its point of departure is the need to produce, and to organise this production.
 It thus only amounts to envisaging a total decentralisation of society in each council, as well